The difference between a software consultant and a senior engineer, and how to pick the best ones.

 A software consultant is an IT professional hired to give advice on strategy, design, building, and sometimes implementation of software that solves business problems.
 They carry out these tasks often with the collaboration of software developers.
 These professionals are usually senior developers with years of experience and know-how in the industry.

 As the name implies, the main role of these professionals is a consultancy, i.e. offering their expert advice.
 They provide an independent and unbiased ‘health check’ of your organization’s current business and tech plans.
 They zero in on the tech-related weak spots and areas of improvement within the business operations and then propose solutions.

 If the software consultants are the ones who make the plan, software engineers make it happen.
-The junior engineers build on the current structures, senior engineers build the current structures.

 Engineers, meanwhile, focus on managing their workload, team members, and general progress of the entire team.
 Their role is senior, but not a managerial one, which means they have the tendency to perform better when acting alone as they are able to work with a team but they might have problems communicating with other members.